Tinnitus in children: is it common and what are the symptoms?

 Tinnitus is the sensation of hearing sounds without any external acoustic stimulation.
 For the patient it may be trivial or it may rarely become a debilitating condition.
 Tinnitus may be perceived in one or both ears, within the head or outside the body.
 Tinnitus is described in most cases as subjective ‐ meaning that it cannot be heard by anyone other than the patient.
 For children, this perception of noise is very real, because there is no corresponding external sound it can be considered a phantom, or false, perception.
 Tinnitus may be associated with normal hearing or any degree of hearing loss and can occur at any age.

-Is it common in children?
+Is tinnitus common in children?

 Tinnitus is remarkably common in children with up to a third of children with normal hearing reporting tinnitus symptoms if directly asked.
 This rises to up to two thirds of children with a hearing loss.
 Many children may have tinnitus but they don’t report it as a symptom.

 What does tinnitus sound like?
+What are the symptoms?

 How can I tell if my child has tinnitus?